josh-jacobson/lambda-lecture-notes/3-1-advanced-react/2-the-react-lifecycle.md

 * describe the three phases of the React Component Lifecycle
 * properly explain what the constructor and render methods do and what their place is in the React Component Lifecycle
 * use the componentDidMount function to set a component's state post render
-* bring it all together to use class components and their lifecycle methods to:
+* bring it all together: use class components and their lifecycle methods to:
-  * fetch data asynchronously from an external API
+  * fetch data asynchronously from an external API (we'll use axios)
   * render the data to your app's UI
   * update the UI when state changes